-The cangue (jia 枷, jiahao 枷號, jiajin 枷禁, jialing 枷令, jiashao 枷稍, jiashi 枷示) was a wooden board worn around the neck and the wrists by delinquents as a kind of punishment.
+The cangue (jia 枷, jiahao 枷號, jiajin 枷禁, jialing 枷令, jiashao 枷稍, jiashi 枷示) was a wooden board worn around the neck and the wrists by delinquents as a kind of punishment (see also penal tools).
 The cangue was to be worn in public and was thus a substantially humiliating punishment.

 During the Qin and Han 秦 (221-206 BCE) periods, the cangue still constisted of three parts, the "three wooden" (sanmu 三木) enclosures (xie 械).
 The term jia 枷 appeared during the Jin period 晉 (265-420).
 Through the ages, the jurisdictional system operated with detailed regulations for the size of cangues.
 During the Northern Dynasties period 北朝 (386~581), only rebels had to wear the heavy cangue (dajia 大枷).
-The Northern Qi dynasty 北齊 (550-577) applied it to criminals sentenced to penal service, while the Northern Zhou 北周 (557-581) enforced it also on criminals going into exile and to execution.
+The Northern Qi dynasty 北齊 (550-577) applied it to criminals sentenced to penal servitude (tu 徒), while the Northern Zhou 北周 (557-581) enforced it also on criminals going into exile (liu 流) or execution.
 Another contemporary term for the cangue was chou 杻.

-Criminals sentenced to death wore a 35-jin cangue, those sentenced to penal servitude (tu 徒) or exile (liu 流) one of 20 jin, while the small 15-jin cangue was reserved to those sentenced to blows with the heavy stick (zhang 杖).
+Criminals sentenced to death wore a 35-jin cangue, those sentenced to penal servitude or exile one of 20 jin, while the small 15-jin cangue was reserved to those sentenced to blows with the heavy stick (zhang 杖).

 Not only delinquents wore the cangue.
-There were cases that high officials were just humilited by this sentence, like Wang Shizhong 王時中 (1466-1542), who was slandered by the eunuch Qiu Ju 丘聚 (see "Eight Tigers") was forced to wear the cangue and was displayed before the gate of the Censorate.
+There were cases that high officials were just humiliated by this sentence, like Wang Shizhong 王時中 (1466-1542), who was slandered by the eunuch Qiu Ju 丘聚 (see "Eight Tigers").
+He was forced to wear the cangue and was displayed before the gate of the Censorate.

 The Qing dynasty 清 (1644-1911) took over the Ming system, but used the cangue often in combination with or as a surrogate for other punishments, like exile, penal military service (chongjun 充軍) or penal servitude.
 The heavy cangue had 70 jin, the light one 60.
 In 1740 the weight of the latter was reduced to 25 jin, but in the early 19th century again raised to 35 jin.
 In 1656, the Qing government decided that the cangue could also be applied to Manchu delinquents.
-Like penal tattooing, the period during which delinquents had to wear the cangue depended on the seriousness of the crime, or, if used in combination with exile, from the distance.
+Just as the part of the body in case of penal tattooing was determined by the type of crime, the period during which delinquents had to wear the cangue depended on the seriousness of the crime, or, if used in combination with exile, from the distance.
 Repeated crime required an extension of the period the cangue was to be worn.
 On the cangue, the reason for the punishment was written, so the public could learn about the delinquent and from the case.

 In the very late Qing period, punishment with the cangue was abolished.